weyoss/redis-smq/packages/redis-smq/docs/api/classes/ProducibleMessage.md

 > **setBody**(`body`): `ProducibleMessage`

-Sets the payload of the message to be sent.
+Sets the message payload.

-The payload contains the actual data that the consumer will process.
+The payload will be JSON-serialized when the message is sent.

 #### Parameters